18 Effective Time Management Strategies and Techniques

 6. Batch your time

-You can also utilize the efficiency of not switching tasks by batching your time.
+You can also use the efficiency of not switching tasks by batching your time, or time-blocking.
 If you have a set of similar projects, try to do them at the same time.
 By grouping these tasks, you can knock them out quickly without devoting the brainpower and energy to adjusting to a new job.
-This time management technique can be used regardless of the specific job or industry.
+This will also help increase productivity as you're not juggling too many different tasks at once.

 7. Reduce multitasking tasks

-While it may feel like you are tackling more things on your to-do list by multi-tasking, many studies show that multitasking makes you less productive.
-In a similar vein, the mental energy required to switch between tasks creates a lag that could be avoided by focusing on one project at a time.
+While it may feel like you’re tackling more things on your to-do list by multi-tasking, many studies show that multitasking makes you less productive.
+The mental energy required to switch between tasks creates a lag that could be avoided by focusing on one project at a time.
 If you want to use your time more effectively, wait and complete the task you’re working on before moving on to the next item on your list.

 8. Block time off on your calendar